Social Media -- Tour Operators Effective Tool To Attract Tourists - UrduPoint

 The dream of the present government to make Pakistan a tourism brand internationally is not far from becoming true as tourism industry has embraced digitalization to ensure increased connectivity between service providers and clients.

-The social media offering low-cost advertisement facility has transformed the tourism sector and discouraged the traditional ways of business promotion, Head of Adventure Island Club Jawad Ali Shah told APP Thursday.
+The social media offering low-cost advertisement facility has transformed the tourism sector and discouraged the traditional ways of business promotion, Head of Adventure Island Club Jawad Ali Shah has told APP.

 "Now, there is no need to make brochures, cloth banners and arrange sessions to attract potential clients.
 This is the possible fastest and cost-effective way to reach maximum people," he maintained.